quiddihub/dojono-form/README.md

 Dojono pluggable form

 contains multiple pluggable forms such as :

--iframe
+-iframe that contain a form with a progress bar and an iframe that contains no progress bar

--file that inserts the form
+- Html file that imports the form from a separate html file

--file that inserts the progress bar

--file that inserts both the form and progree bar as a single entity
+- html file that imports both the form and progress bar from a separate file.

--file that contains no progress bar

 also contains assets files: